chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 tuple and some of its elements may be captured by ``ref`` depending on their default argument intent.

+A tuple argument declared with ``const`` intent will work similarly to one with a default intent, except that all the elements of the tuple are considered to be ``const`` and cannot be modified.

-If the tuple argument has the ``in`` intent, then it is a value tuple and all of its elements are captured by value, as though each element has the ``in`` intent.
+If the tuple argument has the ``in`` or ``const in`` intent, then it is a value tuple.
+All of its elements are captured by value as though each element is passed to an ``in`` intent argument.

-If a function argument is a tuple with the default argument intent and a value tuple (such as a tuple variable) is passed to it, the value tuple will be silently converted into a referential tuple.
+If a function argument is a tuple with the default argument intent and a value tuple (such as a tuple variable) is passed to it, the value tuple will be implicitly converted into a referential tuple.
+The resulting referential tuple may refer to elements from the original value tuple.

-A conversion from light to value tuple also occurs when a referential tuple (such as a tuple expression) is passed to a tuple argument with the ``in`` intent.
+A conversion from referential tuple to value tuple also occurs when a referential tuple (such as a tuple expression) is passed to a tuple argument that has the ``in`` intent.
+The referential tuple will be converted to a value tuple by copy initializing each element.

    *Example (tuple-argument-behavior.chpl)*.